New Honda ZR-V: The Hero or Zero Family SUV?

 Should You Buy A Honda ZR-V?

-All in all, if you’re mostly driving in the city, the ZR-V is pretty much spot on.
-It’s nimble and easy to park, efficient, and comfortable.
+All in all, if you’re mostly driving in the city, the ZR-V is spot on.
+It’s nimble and easy to park, efficient, and comfortable with plenty of room for groceries.
 Though, I still can’t accept the price.
-Considering this is a small SUV aimed at families, I think it’s a bit expensive.
+Considering this is a small SUV aimed at younger families, I think it’s a bit expensive.

 This Advance trim as tested costs £43,545, not much cheaper than the range topping CR-V at £44,365.
-Other than the design and maybe economy, I wouldn’t be compelled to buy the ZR-V. Instead, I’d opt for the bigger Honda at a similar price, or consider the much more affordable Kia Sportage or Skoda Karoq.
+Other than the refreshing design, and maybe economy, I wouldn’t be compelled to buy the ZR-V. Instead, I’d opt for the bigger Honda at a similar price, or consider the much more affordable Skoda Karoq.

 Exterior Dimensions